j-buitrago/Scalable-R-API/README.md

 kubectl expose deployment plumber-example --type=LoadBalancer --name=plumber-service
 ```

-Using minikube you can now ip and port of the API running
+Using minikube you can know ip and port of the API running

 ```
 minikube service plumber-service